conduktor/conduktor-docs/docs/platform/topic-service/index.md

 ### Requests
 #### What is a Request?
-A request represents a user seeking the approval to create a new application within Conduktor Self-Serve.
-The requests tab will show the current pending requests, the requests which have been approved/rejecred and the history of all similar previous requests made by users to the administrators of your Conduktor instance(s).
-Note this tab is only available to those with adiministrator priviliges.
+A request represents a user seeking the approval to create a new application within Conduktor Self-Serve, and thus manage underlying Kafka resources that match the defined prefix(es).
+The requests tab will show the current pending requests, the requests which have been approved/rejected and the history of all similar previous requests made by users to the administrators of your Conduktor instance(s).
+Note this tab is only available to those with administrator privileges.

 Examples might be:
 * Requesting to create a new application within Self Serve is pending.